syntaxa/coffeechest/readme.md

 - **Set Notification Time**: Users can set their notification time using the `/settime HH:MM` command.
 - **Daily Lottery**: The bot runs a daily lottery and notifies winners.
 The lottery is a random number generator that determines whether the user wins or loses.
 - **Cron Job**: The bot checks every minute on working days to send notifications at the correct time.
 This cron job is scheduled to run every minute on weekdays (Monday to Friday).
+- **Admin Broadcast**: Administrators can broadcast messages to all users using the `/broadcast` command followed by the message text.

 ### Key Files